thandarkhineaye/ML-and-Deep-Learning-Study/README.md

 # ML-and-Deep-Learning-Study
-Study notes and exerciese for machine learning and deep learning
+Study notes and exercieses for machine learning and deep learning